S&P 500 closes out dismal year with worst loss since 2008

 "The Fed has been the overhang on this market, really since November of last year, so if the Fed pauses and we don't have a major recession we think that sets us up for a rally," he said.

 There was scant corporate or economic news for Wall Street to review Friday.
-That, plus the holiday shortened week, set the stage for mostly light trading.
+That and the holiday-shortened week set the stage for mostly light trading.

 The S&P 500 fell 9.78 points, or 0.3%, to finish at 3,839.50.
 The index posted a 5.9% loss for the month of December.